michelin/API-360/README.md

 ### 0. Setup
 This workshop can be played in dozens of different ways.
 Hence, the facilitator needs to define before the meeting what's its aim: educate managers or businesses about API concepts?
 Improve API Security awareness of a development team? etc.

-All the proposed distributions of the workshop are available [here](./distributions.md).
+All the examples of distributions of the workshop are available [here](./distributions.md).
 You can of course create yours!
 Share with us if you find some good one ;)

 ### 1. Introduction